 The registry has been initiated by investigators (researchers) and is fully independent of the pharmaceutical industry.
-It is being financed with unrestricted education funds from Acceleron, Bayer, Janssen and OMT.
+It is being financed with unrestricted educational funds from Acceleron, AOP Orphan, Bayer, Ferrer, Janssen and OMT.

 Results from COMPERA are published in international scientific journals in regular intervals.
 The registry has already produced numerous highly published scientific papers that have influenced the way we understand and treat the disease.
 To date, the following 20 peer-reviewed publications have been published, with the majority of articles being available free-of-charge in Medline:

-Hoeper et al: Phenotyping of idiopathic PAH: Lancet Resp Med 2022 (in press)
+Hoeper et al: Phenotyping of idiopathic PAH.
+Lancet Resp Med 2022

 Kaemmerer et al.: CHD-PAH.
 Cardiovasc Diagn Ther 2021